dougeby/IntuneDocs/InTuneDocs/DeployUse/set-up-windows-phone-management-with-microsoft-intune.md

 # Set up Windows Phone and Windows 10 Mobile management with Microsoft Intune
-For help connecting your Windows Phone with Intune, [click here](../enduser/using-your-windows-device-with-intune.md).

-As an Intune administrator, you can enable Windows 10 Mobile and Windows Phone management in two ways:
+As an Intune administrator, you can enable enrollment and management for Windows 10 Mobile and Windows Phone devices in two ways:

-- **[Automatic enrollment with Azure AD](#azure-active-directory-enrollment)** -  Window 10 Mobile and later devices are enroll by joining their work or school account to the device.
+- **[Automatic enrollment with Azure AD](#azure-active-directory-enrollment)** -  Windows 10 and Window 10 Mobile users enroll their devices by adding a work or school account to the device
-- **[Company Portal enrollment](#company-portal-app-enrollment)** - Windows 8.1 and later devices are enrolled by downloading and installing the Company Portal app, and then entering their work or school account credentials in the Company Portal app.
+- **[Company Portal enrollment](#company-portal-app-enrollment)** - Windows Phone 8.1 and later devices are enrolled by downloading and installing the Company Portal app, and then entering their work or school account credentials in the app.

 [!INCLUDE[AAD-enrollment](../includes/win10-automatic-enrollment-aad.md)]

 ## Company Portal app enrollment
-For Windows 10 Mobile or Windows Phone devices to be managed with Microsoft Intune, the devices must be able to communicate with Intune.
-To simplify this, you can create a DNS record so users don't have to enter the server address.
-The steps below describe how to simplify enrollment for users.

-For most scenarios, users can install the Company Portal app from the Windows Store.
+You can let users enroll their devices by installing and enrolling their devices with the Intune Company Portal app.
+Creating a DNS CNAME helps users connect and enroll in Intune without entering a server name.
 If you manage Windows Phone 8.0 devices or need to deploy the Company Portal to Windows Phone devices, you must also download and sign the Company Portal app.
 See [Set up Windows Phone 8.0 management](set-up-windows-phone-8.0-management-with-microsoft-intune.md).

 1.  **Set up Intune**
     If you haven’t already, prepare for mobile device management by  [setting the mobile device management authority](get-ready-to-enroll-devices-in-microsoft-intune.md#set-mobile-device-management-authority) as **Microsoft Intune** and setting up MDM.